sharetribe/flex-docs/src/docs/concepts-users-and-authentication/user-permissions/index.md

 Forbidden response, indicating that access is denied because the user has not been approved.

+Note that if the marketplace has been set to private, unapproved users will be treated the same as non-registered users.
+See the endpoints that are restricted in this case [above](#approve-users-who-want-to-join-1).

 ### Restrict publishing rights

 Toggling this setting in the Console allows you to manually select which